Sustainable Food Policy

 4.1.3 All fresh, raw meat is sourced from UK Farms and certified to the Red Tractor standard as a minimum.

-4.1.4 Fresh farmed fish is ASC and fresh wild caught fish is MSC accredited.
-We are fully certified MSC through TUCO and have been since 2013 – see here and would like to become ASC certified.
+4.1.4 All farmed fish is ASC certified and and fresh wild caught fish is MSC accredited.
+We are fully certified MSC through TUCO and have been since 2013, and would like to become ASC certified.

 4.1.5 The majority of beef is sourced from our own farms, including cattle involved in grassland and meadow restoration projects (see Langley Mead website).
 Our farms are Red Tractor certified.